MadisonMadi/Staff-Helper/README.md

   - Luck boosts fish rarity chance, Scale boosts bigger fish chance, Prospect boosts shard chance.

+- /staffhelp overflow ➜ Overflow Message
+  - Type /overflow to check if you have any lost loot from previous contests.
+Make sure you have some free slots in your inventory.

 - /staffhelp petdrop ➜ Pet Drop Message
   - Pet Drop Chances are Common 1/750 - Rare 1/4000 - Epic 1/10000 - Legendary 1/30000 - Mythical 1/80000!

+- /staffhelp petmerge ➜ Pet Merge Message
+  - You can merge 2 pets that are the same type and rarity.
+Both must be level 100 - right click one of them in your inventory, then left click the other one.

 - /staffhelp quests ➜ Quests Message